 “Slash will warm up to you soon, I bet!”

 Dennis considered the possibilities.
-There were rental services that trained Battle Kreatures specifically to be loaned out, which would require them to easily accept mindlinks.
+There were rental services that trained Battle Kreatures specifically to be loaned out to teams, which would require them to easily accept mindlinks.
 Could Slash be a former rental Kreature?
 Unlikely, Dennis thought.
 If that were the case then it would mindlink with him too.
 No, this was just an ordinary Kreature.

 Could Ben be lying to impress him?
 He’d only just met the guy, but Ben seemed awfully self-deprecating and didn’t even appear to grasp the significance of what he’d said.
 He had no good reason to think Ben wasn’t telling the truth.
 It wasn’t impossible that a novice could do what he claimed to have done, just extremely rare.
 Could Ben have some latent talent for mindlinking, a way with Kreatures he didn’t even know he had?
 Dennis couldn’t be certain unless he could draw it out of him.
 He’d hate to see such potential go to waste…